PaulKleinschmidt/carbee/README.md

 #### Did you run into any “gotchas” along the way?
 If so, what were they and how did you address them?

-Yes!
+Yes.
 Here's a few things I ran into:

 - Pagination - One of the requirements of this project was to implement pagination for the appointment list view.
 The provided API didn't return any pagination values to indicate whether there were values on the next page or not.
 I ended up implementing my own `hasNextPage` flag to ensure good a pagination UX (see `utils/api/getAppointments.ts`)
 - React Hydration Error - I ran into a React hydration error that ocurred when trying to parse/format dates on the frontend.
 The solution for this was to do the date formatting inside of a `useEffect` instead of inside the jsx directly.